Skip to content

 On April 4, 2016, Villanova earned a national title with a victory over North Carolina.
 It marked the program's second since 1985.Read more

-In the final seconds of the national championship on April 4, 2016, Villanova was tied with North Carolina at 74, after Tar Heels guard Marcus Paige hit an off-balance three-pointer.
+Villanova was tied with North Carolina after Tar Heels guard Marcus Paige hit a late, off-balance three-pointer in the national championship game on April 4, 2016.

 Then, Ryan Arcidiacono brought the ball up the court and, without hesitation, pitched the ball to Kris Jenkins.
-After a quick two-step, Jenkins nailed a buzzer-beater three-pointer — now known as “The Shot” — to win Villanova a national championship.
+After a quick two-step, Jenkins nailed a buzzer-beating three-pointer — now known as “The Shot” — to win the national championship, 77-74.

-It’s been 10 years since Villanova won its second national title since 1985.
-While many remember Jenkins’ historical buzzer-beater from that season, the buildup to the confetti falling in Houston, Texas, was not easy.
+It’s been 10 years since Villanova won its first national title since 1985.
+While many remember Jenkins’ historic buzzer-beater from that season, the buildup to the confetti falling in Houston was not easy.

 » READ MORE: Kevin Willard said getting to the NCAA Tournament was a good ‘first step’ at Villanova.
 What’s next?

-Before the 2015-16 season, Villanova was a No. 1 seed in the 2015 NCAA Tournament with a 32-2 regular season record, and a No. 2 seed in the 2014 NCAA Tournament with a 28-4 record.
-After losing in the second round of the tournament in both seasons, the media and college basketball fans began to question if Wright was a championship-caliber coach.
+Villanova was a No. 1 seed in the 2015 NCAA Tournament with a 32-2 regular season record and a No. 2 seed in the 2014 NCAA Tournament with a 28-4 record.
+After losing in the second round of the tournament in both seasons, media and college basketball fans began to question if Wright was a championship-caliber coach.

-“It felt good to get [Wright] over the hump after he had been criticized and crushed for not being able to get over the hump, not being able to coach in these big games, being known as a choker and things of that nature,” Jenkins said to The Inquirer.
-“And then, so it was, it felt good to get that monkey off his back, because despite what anybody may say, as a competitor, that type of stuff, definitely annoys you.”
+“It felt good to get [Wright] over the hump after he had been criticized and crushed for not being able to get over the hump, not being able to coach in these big games, being known as a choker and things of that nature,” Jenkins told The Inquirer.
+“It felt good to get that monkey off his back because despite what anybody may say, as a competitor, that type of stuff definitely annoys you.”

 Reality check

-Villanova strung together a seven-game win streak with ease to open the 2015-16 season, with its smallest margin of victory being 14 points.
+Villanova easily strung together a seven-game winning streak to open the 2015-16 season; its smallest margin of victory was 14 points.

-Then the program traveled the farthest it would that season — 6,108 miles — to Bloch Arena on Joint Base Pearl Harbor-Hickam in Honolulu, Hawaii, to play then-ranked No. 7 Oklahoma in the Pearl Harbor Classic.
+Then the program traveled the farthest it would that season — 6,108 miles — to Bloch Arena on Joint Base Pearl Harbor-Hickam near Honolulu to play then-No. 7 Oklahoma in the Pearl Harbor Classic.

 “When we lost in Hawaii against Oklahoma, that was probably about as bleak as I kind of thought it could be that year,” Wright said.
 “It wasn’t just that we got beaten.
 We got manhandled.
 And I was shocked that we could play like that.
 It turned out they were a Final Four team, but you didn’t know that at the time.
 So that loss was kind of devastating and really humbling.
 We came out of that game knowing we’ve got a lot of work to do.”

-In hindsight, Villanova eventually crushed Oklahoma in the Final Four, 95-51.
-The 44-point win marked the largest margin in Final Four history.
+Villanova eventually crushed Oklahoma in the Final Four, 95-51.
+The 44-point win marked the largest margin of victory in Final Four history.

 The triple threat